richardghirst/PiBits/ServoBlaster/README.txt

 directly to the servo position.

-In addition to driving servos, ServoBlaster can be configured to generate pulse widths between 0 and 100% of the 20ms cycle time, making it suitable for controling the brightness of up to 21 LEDs, for example.
+In addition to driving servos, ServoBlaster can be configured to generate pulse widths between 0 and 100% of the cycle time, making it suitable for controlling the brightness of up to 21 LEDs, for example.

 The driver creates a device file, /dev/servoblaster, in to which you can send commands.
 The command format is either

      <servo-number>=<servo-position>
 or
-     P<header>-<pin>=<servo-postion>
+     P<header>-<pin>=<servo-position>

 For the first format <servo-number> is the sevo number, which by default is a number between 0 and 7, inclusive.
 For the second format <header> is either '1' or '5', depending on which header your servo is connected to, and <pin> is the pin number on that header you have connected it to.
-In both cases
+By default
-<servo-position> is the pulse width you want in units of 10us.
+<servo-position> is the pulse width you want in units of 10us, although that
+can be changed via command line arguments, and can also be specified in units of microseconds, or as a percentage of the maximum allowed pulse width.

 So, if you want to set servo 3 to a pulse width of 1.2ms you could do this at the shell prompt:

 echo 3=120 > /dev/servoblaster

-120 is in units of 10us, so that is 1200us, or 1.2ms.
+120 is in units of 10us by default, so that is 1200us, or 1.2ms.

 Alternatively, using the second command format, if you had a servo connected to P1 pin 12 you could set that to a width of 1.2ms as follows:

 echo P1-12=120 > /dev/servoblaster

+As an alternative to setting absolute servo positions, you can specify adjustments relative to the current position via a '+' or '-' prefix.
+For example, the following would increase the servo pulse width by 10 step units:

+echo P1-12=+10 > /dev/servoblaster

+Beware that within the driver the servo position and any width adjustments are rounded down to the nearest step-size, which is 10us by default.
+So, if you continually issued "0=+1us" commands, the servo would never move, and "0=-19us" is treated the same as "0=-10us".
+In addition, relative adjustments are silently truncated to keep the servos within the allowed min/max range.
 If you set a servo width to 0 it turns off the servo output, without changing the current servo position.